frederic-perez/AmE-dictionary/data/idioms.md

 __chip on (someone) shoulders__ :nine::m::dart: [:sound: chip on his shoulder] (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __chock full of (something)__ Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._
 __choke someone up__ To cause someone to feel like starting to cry. _Sad stories like that always choke me up._ _The movie was sad and it choked up most of the audience._
+__chomp at the bit__ To be impatient or eager for something to happen or over some delay.
+Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
+A variant of “champ at the bit,” which is the original phrase. _The crowd chomped at the bit to see the unveiling of the new building._ _If you’re chomping at the bit to try these out, you’re not alone._
+__chronic__ _slang_ Marijuana, especially that which is particularly potent. _Got any chronic?
+I need to forget this horrible day._
 __chug__ _v_ [for one person] To drink something, usually beer, quickly and in large volumes. _He chugged three in a row, and they came right back up again._
 __chugging the milk__ Chugging the milk is a phrase used to describe the task of quickly drinking a whole container of milk.
 It is often used in informal contexts and is commonly used by college students as a challenge.
 Chugging the milk can also be used as a hazing activity in certain organizations.
 __chum up__ To be friendly with someone. _Why is Patrick chumming up to me all of a sudden?
 He’s usually so distant._
 __chummy__
+__churn out__ :two::hammer: _ChatGPT helps radiologist churn out 16 papers in 4 months._
 __churn something up__
 __cipher<sup>1</sup>__ _n_ :two: __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0). _I feel like a bit of a cipher in such a large company._
 __circle back (to something)__ :two::hammer: